Health Service Alliance

 How does Health Service Alliance spend its money?

 Health Service Alliance directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This exceeds the 65% industry benchmark.

 Are donations to Health Service Alliance tax-deductible?